 Case Study Data

 We developed a case study, using data for the American Robin (Turdus migratorius) from CBCs conducted across the continental US and Canada between 1966 and 2017, to demonstrate the SVC modeling approach, compare results with those from the standard approach, and illustrate a straightforward analysis of fine scaled trends.
 Before modeling the CBC data, extreme outliers (> 3 SD from the mean, after log transformation) in counts and effort were removed.
-After filtering, there were 36,650,191 American Robins encountered in 78,140 counts from 3,195 count circles over 52 years, for modeling.
+After filtering, there were 36,650,191 American Robins encountered in 78,140 counts from 3,195 count circles over 52 years, available for modeling.

 Locations of the 3,195 unique count circles were mapped using the North American Albers Equal Area Conic projection (EPSG 102008, https://epsg.io/102008) and assigned to 880 cells on a grid divided along 100 km increments in latitude and longitude (Fig. 1A).
 Grid cells formed a continuous lattice within a non-convex polygon created using circle locations.
 The number of count circles per grid cell varied from 0 to 20, and averaged 2.43 (Fig. 1A).
 The number of neighbors for a given grid cell ranged from 1 to 8, and averaged 7.48.
 Note that grid cells with zero counts were retained during model estimation to preserve the spatial relationships between counts.
-However, before analyzing resulting trend estimates, cells with no observed counts were removed from the dataset, as we were not interested in interpolated trends for grid cells without CBC sites.
+However, before analyzing resulting trend estimates, cells with no observed counts were removed from the dataset, as we were not interested in interpolating trends for grid cells without CBC sites.

 Model Computation